Bread in culture: Abrahamic religions

 The Eucharist (also called Holy Communion or the Lord's Supper) is considered a sacrament, ordinance, or equivalent in most Christian denominations.

-Bread has symbolic roles in the Abrahamic religions of Judaism and Christianity.
+Bread has symbolic roles in the Abrahamic religions of Judaism and Christianity and Islam.

 During the Jewish festival of Passover, only unleavened bread is eaten, in commemoration of the flight from slavery in Egypt.
 The Israelites did not have enough time to allow their bread to rise, and so ate only unleavened bread matzo.
 Challah is a traditional Jewish bread eaten for Shabbat and holidays (except fast days), based on the ancient practice of the dough offering to kohanim (priests).

 In the Christian ritual of the Eucharist, bread is eaten as a sacrament either as a symbolic representation of the body of Christ or, as in the Catholic liturgy, as a real manifestation of the body of Christ.
 Specific aspects of the ritual itself, including the composition of the bread, vary from denomination to denomination.
-The differences in the practice of the Eucharist stem from different descriptions and depictions of the Last Supper which provides the scriptural basis for the Eucharist.
+The differences in the practice of the Eucharist stem from different descriptions and depictions of the Last Supper, which provides the scriptural basis for the Eucharist.
 The Synoptic Gospels present the Last Supper as a Passover meal and suggest that the bread at the Last Supper would be unleavened.
-However, in the chronology in Gospel of John, the Last Supper occurred the day before Passover suggesting that the bread would be leavened.
+However, in the chronology in Gospel of John, the Last Supper occurred the day before Passover, suggesting that the bread would be leavened.
 Despite this point of disagreement, the Council of Florence of the Catholic church agreed that "the body of Christ is truly confected in both unleavened and leavened wheat bread, and priests should confect the body of Christ in either".